jdlangs/RobotOS.jl/README.md

 ROS services are fully supported, including automatic request and response type generation.
 For the `@rosimport` call, use the plain service type name.
 After `rostypegen()`, the generated `.srv` submodule will contain 3 types: the plain type, a request type, and a response type.
-For example `GetPlan`, `GetPlanRequest`, and `GetPlanResponse`.
+For example `@rosimport nav_msgs.srv.GetPlan` will create `GetPlan`, `GetPlanRequest`, and `GetPlanResponse`.
 To provide the service to other nodes, you would create a `Service{GetPlan}` object.
 To call it, a `ServiceProxy{GetPlan}` object.
 The syntax exactly matches rospy to construct and use these objects.
-The only exception is in Julia v0.3, where the `call` method is not overloaded for objects.
-In that case, you must call the `ServiceProxy` via `call(myproxy, myreq)` instead of the rospy method of `myproxy(myreq)` which works in later versions of Julia.
+For example, if `myproxy` is a `ServiceProxy` object, it can be called with `myproxy(my_request)`.

 ### Parameter Server